-- the Group's current and expected financial performance; - (ii) the Group's expected working capital requirements, capital expenditure and future expansion plans; - (iii) retained earnings and distributable reserves of the Company; - (iv) the liquidity of the Group; - (v) the general economic conditions and other internal or external factors that may have an impact on the business or financial performance and position of the Group; and - (vi) any other factors that the Board considers as relevant.
+- the Group's current and expected financial performance; - (ii) the Group's expected working capital requirements, capital expenditure and future expansion plans; - (iii) retained earnings and distributable reserves of the Company; - (iv) the liquidity of the Group; - the general economic conditions and other internal or external factors that may have an impact on the business or financial performance and position of the Group; and - (vi) any other factors that the Board considers as relevant.

-The declaration and the amount of dividends of the Company are also subject to restrictions under the Company Law of the Cayman Islands and the memorandum and articles of association of the Company (the "Articles").
+The declaration and the amount of dividends of the Company are also subject to restrictions under the Company Law of the Cayman Islands and the Articles.
 There is no guarantee that any particular amount of dividends will be distributed for any specific periods.